tolomea/gatesym/README.md

 * latches.py - basic memory elements
 * multipliers.py - a ripple multiplier
 * mux.py - bit and word muxes and their constituent parts

+# Modules
+This directory contains the various modules used in the OISC.
+The OISC is a move machine, this means all functionality is exposed as memory mapped modules and the only instruction is to copy a value from one memory location to another.
+For example an add module might expose 4 memory addresses for the two operands, the result and the carry flag.
+Addition would be carried out by copying values into the operands and then copying the result out to somewhere else.
+The OISC consists of a core and a number of modules all connected by a bus.
+* cpu_core.py - Implements the core 4 stage loop:
+    * fetch address from pc and increment pc
+    * fetch value from address
+    * fetch address from pc and increment pc
+    * store value to address
+* bus.py - Fans out the address lines to the modules and muxes the data lines coming back to the CPU
+* jump.py - A module that exposes the PC for reading and writing (either directly or conditionally)
+* literals.py - A module that mirrors the address bits back to the data lines as an easy way of getting literal values
+* math.py - Add and Sub modules
+* memory.py - Rom and Ram modules